muxit-studio/classname-variants/README.md

 });
 ```

-# React
+# SolidJS

-The library contains utility functions that are useful for writing React
+The library contains utility functions that are useful for writing SolidJS
 components.

 It works much like `variants()` but instead of a class name string, the